-As a director or company secretary Mr Nightingale has, for more than 35 years, been responsible for the financial control, administration, secretarial and in-house legal functions of a number of private and public listed companies in Australia, the USA including Bolnisi Gold N.L, Nickel Mines Limited and Planet Gas Limited (now Sky Metals Limited).
-He is currently a director of ASX Listed Alpha HPA Limited.
+As a director or company secretary Mr Nightingale has, for more than 35 years, been responsible for the financial control, administration, secretarial and in-house legal functions of a number of private and public listed companies in Australia, the USA including Bolnisi Gold N.L. and Nickel Industries Limited.
+He is currently a director of ASX listed Alpha HPA Limited.